 The objective of this project was to determine the effects of different growth temperatures on plant growth parameters and nutritionally relevant phytochemicals in different varieties of lettuce and carrots.
 Plants of two varieties each of carrots and lettuce were grown in controlled environments at different day/night temperatures.
 The light was constant 150 µmol /m2/s with an 11-hr-light/13-hr-dark cycle.

 The results showed that temperature had a highly significant effect on growth parameters.
 Concentrations of phytochemicals were also affected significantly by growth temperature.

 These effects could become increasingly important aspects as climate change and global warming proceeds with potentially substantial implications for the links between diet and human health.

 Why did you choose to study at Newcastle University?

-Because I found high range in my school in Newcastle University, and what I heard about the wonders of the city.
+I found a high range in my School in Newcastle University, and what I heard about the wonders of the city.

 What do you hope to do after finishing your degree?

 I will go back to my country for work there.